alex-karev/godot-simple-procedural-terrain/README.md

 **REMEMBER** to create a new material in "Material Override" and attach your tilemap to it as an albedo texture

 ### Generator Node
 Can be any type of node.
-A script attached to it should have 2 functions:
+A script attached to it should have these 2 functions:

-* Value Function - takes *Vector2* position as an argument and returns *integer* value which is an index of tile on the tilemap
-* Height Function - takes *Vector2* position as an argument and returns *float*, which is a height of terrain in given position
+int | get_value(pos: *Vector2*) | returns an index of a tile on the tilemap in a given position float | get_height(pos: *Vector2*) | returns a height of the terrain in a given position

 **A very simple example of usage can be found in "Example" directory**

 ## License